Jesus of Nazareth (TV series): Subsequent broadcasts and home media

 The Region 1 DVD is the original 1977 broadcast.
-The Region 2 Carlton DVD released in the UK is substantially cut and runs to 270 minutes.
+The first Region 2 Carlton DVD released in the UK in 2000 was substantially cut and ran to 270 minutes.
+But a second UK DVD, released in 2011, is the complete original 1977 broadcast.
 The Dutch DVD release (also Carlton Region 2) has a running time of 365 minutes (the 399-minute running time stated on the cover is a misprint).

 The drama has been released on digital download (or streaming) for both Google Play and the Apple Store.
 The version released is the completed original 4-part 1977 broadcast, though only in its original Standard Definition.
 Similar to other special interest content, the film's copyright has only been loosely enforced in more recent years, resulting in it appearing on Google's advertising-paid platform YouTube in its entirety.

 For Easter 2016, and again in 2018, the UK's Sky Arts channel showed one part a day over the four days of Easter.
 The version they used was the extended four-part edition, totaling eight hours with advertising.

 The serial ran on NBC as "The Big Event" in two three-hour installments with limited commercials on Palm Sunday and Easter Sunday.
 Additional footage was added for a 1979 re-run and broadcast in four two-hour installments.
 In the 1980s and 1990, the film was re-broadcast on NBC in three installments of two- and three-hour episodes, released on VHS and DVD as one complete presentation with one set of credits.